 The Eccotemp L5 is a tankless water heater, meaning there is no hot water tank; the water is heated instantly, on-demand.
-It means you could shower all day and never run out of hot water! (well, that’s until you run out of propane or water) This type of heater is not common in north-american homes (but we start seeing them more and more), but they’re quite common in Europe as it is more efficient than a “traditional” water heater with tank.
+You could shower all day and never run out of hot water! (well, that’s until you run out of propane or water) This type of heater is not common in north-american homes (but we start seeing them more and more), but they’re quite common in Europe as it is more efficient than a “traditional” water heater with tank.
 Indeed, maintaining a tank of water at high-temperature all day is not efficient; moreover, the tank is often located far away from the appliance and there is considerable amount of energy lost through the pipes and water wasted waiting for the water to get hot.

 The heater is hooked to our pressurized water system (faroutride.com/water-system).
 Our system is similar to any RV: we have a 25 gallons fresh water tank and the Shurflo water pump create the pressure required to feed the appliances (sink, bike-wash & hot shower).

 The Eccotemp L5 uses propane as fuel.
 Here is our propane system van setup (faroutride.com/propane-system):

 The gas and water (flow) can be adjusted to suits your preference.
 The temperature of the shower depends on the combination of the gas / water setting (and varies with temperature of water in the tank too!)… For example, more water (max) results in lower shower temperature as there is more water flowing through the heat exchanger at a given time.

 Taking a shower

 Here’s the easy part: just… take a shower!
 The Eccotemp L5 detects water flow and ignite (and shutoff) automatically, neat!

 Before going any further, be aware that the manufacturer does not approve it for interior permanent installation.
 That’s why: